What is colon cancer?

-The stages of colon cancer refer to the extent of spread of the cancer at the time that it is identified.
-There are 4 main stages of colon cancer, referred to as stages 1-4.
+Each stage of colon cancer refers to the extent of spread of the cancer at the time that it is identified.
+There are 4 main stages of colon cancer, referred to as stages 1-4:

 - Stage 1 colon cancer has spread from the lining of the large intestine into the muscular wall of the large intestine.

 - Stage 2 colon cancer has spread through the wall of the intestine to the outermost layer and may grow into adjacent organs.

 - Stage 3 colon cancer has spread to lymph nodes in the area or to other organs in the area.